-The project Handbook 2 is a useful tool addressed to any public or private organisation willing to implement the scheme of the EMbleMatiC project and its product, the Ecojourneys, to their territory.
-Consequently, this handbook provides its reader with that information necessary to understand the project, its origins, the partners involved in it, the process followed and all the relevant information that can be useful for a potential new member of the EMM Network.
+The Transfer Guide is addressed to any Destination Management Organisation (DMO) or similar local public or private entities willing to implement the scheme of the EMbleMatiC project and its product, the Ecojourneys, to their territory.
+Consequently, this guide provides its reader with that information necessary to understand the project, its origins, the partners involved in it, the process followed and all the relevant information that can be useful for a potential new member of the EMM Network.
 And what is of utmost importance, the outcomes are based on on-site experience of the partners and not only from a theoretical approach.
-This manual is divided in two main part, the first one is a practical guide with some suggestion on how to implement an Ecojourney, the second one is a collection of annex with synoptic tables and lists easy to use and consult for those wishing to be inspired by our work.